 An in-kind match must be integral to and necessary for the DLT project, not simply a technology purchase made in the same timeframe.
 Unlike cash, in-kind matches are tied directly to the eligibility of the proposed in-kind item.
-Should we determine that the item is not eligible or not integral and necessary for the project, the item would be removed from the grant and match budget and the proposed match would not be credited.
+If an item is not eligible or not integral to and necessary for the project, the item will be removed from the grant and match budget and the proposed match will not be credited.
 This could make the application ineligible.